 Yes.
 The pertinent code section is Penal Code 1203.4 PC.

 - probation (whichever was imposed).

 5. Are there related offenses?

 There are three crimes related to contributing to the delinquency of a minor.
-Depending on the case, law enforcement may also arrest a suspect for:
+Depending on the case, law enforcement may also arrest you for:

 - furnishing marijuana to a minor – HS 11361,

 - furnishing alcohol to a minor – BPC 25658, and

 - sending harmful material to a minor – PC 288.2.